hazardland/warcraft2.py/readme.md

 # Warcraft 2 Python

-Here is what I managed to achieve on my hungovery weekend:
+Here is what I managed to achieve on my hangover weekend:

 1. Extracted all original sprites from Warcraft 2 with a little help of wargus tool.
 2. Learned how to replace default unit colors into other color